Ulrik Wilbek: Political career

 Ulrik Wilbek was a member of the city council of Viborg for the political party Venstre from 1998 to 2001.

 After retiring from handball, he was elected to Viborg city council again in the municipal elections in November 2017.
-He has served as mayor of Viborg since January 2018.
+In 2021 he was reelected, receiving one 6th of all votes in Viborg.
+In 2025 he announced that he would not rerun.
+He was replaced by Katrine Fusager Rohde from Venstre, who later won the election.

+Since 2019 he has been a board member at Kommunernes Landsforening, the Danish organisation for municipalities.